ahmedabdelhady02/PubMed-Search-Project/README.md

      - Shows detailed information about a selected publication, including title, abstract, authors, journal, publication year, and MeSH terms.
      - Provides a link to the original webpage of each publication on PubMed for further reference.

-Say what the step will be

-    Give the example

-And repeat

-    until finished

-End with an example of getting some data out of the system or using it for a little demo

 ## Usage

 To run this application, download this repo and follow these setup steps: